 Later in the day, Governor Adebayo announced in a state broadcast, that he was instituting an inquiry into the disturbances in Owo, following Olagbegi’s return.
 Quite interestingly, within 24 hours of the announcement, the governor also announced an order deposing Olagbegi from the throne and banished him to Okitipupa.
 On February 16, 1968, Olateru-Olagbegi was taken to Okitipupa guest house where he stayed for one year and one month.
 He left Okitipupa on the 18th of March 1969.
 The government set up an inquiry led by Mr. Bode Kumapayi which up till today, has not seen the light of day.
 The deposition and subsequent banishment of Oba Olagbegi in February 1968 was a turning point, sad tale, and dark eclipse in the history of Owo.

-As a result of the violence, arson, and destruction in Owo, about 99 houses belonging to Olagbegi’s supporters, as well as his own personal houses were destroyed with fire.
+As a result of the violence, arson, and destruction in Owo, about 99 houses belonging to Olagbegi’s supporters, as well as his own personal houses were destroyed by fire.

 As Olowo, Olagbegi’s annual salary was £1,116 a year.
 He, however, did not rely on this income alone, he was a big farmer and the proceeds from his plantations-cocoa, coffee, citrus and palm trees, helped him to educate his children, who were numerous, the welfare of his family and also make financial contributions to the progress of Owo.
 Olagbegi also, earned rents from his buildings, which he built with the sweat of his toils.
 He was throughout his life, a lover of table tennis and lawn tennis, which he also passed on to his children.